Sharrnah/whispering/documentation/configurations.md

 current_language: null  # can be null (auto) or any Whisper supported language (improves accuracy if whisper does not have to detect the language).
 model: small  # Whisper model size.
 Can be "tiny", "base", "small", "medium" or "large".
 condition_on_previous_text: true  # if enabled, Whisper will condition on previous text (more prone to loops or getting stuck).
+initial_prompt: ""  # initial prompt for Whisper to try to follow its style. for example "Umm, let me think like, hmm...
+Okay, here's what I'm, like, thinking." will give more filler words.

 # text translate settings
 txt_translate: false  # if enabled, pipes whisper A.I. results through text translator.